Find the Right Roofers to Do the Job

 Where to Find Them?

 Local contractors have many ways of advertising their business.
-The white pages are the most common place to look for them, although with the advent of the internet, you can be sure that most roofers have found a way to put up their websites too.
+The white pages are the most commonplace to look for them, although with the advent of the internet, you can be sure that most roofers have found a way to put up their websites too.
 Searching online can be the easiest route to take.
-You will be surprised that forums discussing such topic even exist.
+You will be surprised that forums discussing such topics even exist.
 If they do not have one specific to your area, you can start a thread of your own and wait for replies.
 First-hand experiences are more reliable as sources of information regarding the kind of service a certain contractor offers.
 You may also ask family or friends who have just had their roofs done.
 They may be able to recommend a good roofing service for you and you may even have a discount because of the referral.

 What to Look For?

 Once you have started interviewing contractors, ask for their licenses and portfolios.
 Some states require that roofers obtain licenses before they can operate.
 Avoid dealing with violators because you will be at the losing end if they ever get caught.
 A good portfolio is also essential especially if you are looking for a specific design.
-You need to be assured that the roofers have an experience doing the same kind of project or you may end up with a group of workers who do their job by trial and error at your expense.
+You need to be assured that the roofers have experience doing the same kind of project or you may end up with a group of workers who do their job by trial and error at your expense.

 What to Ask Your Contractor?

 As you know, most companies also hire subcontractors to do some part of the project and you should clear this up with your contractor.
 What you and your contractor have agreed upon may not be completely relayed to their subcontractor, which can cause a snag to the project.
 Ask them how much of the work will be delegated to the third party.
 It is no use making agreements with a contractor who will not be doing the major and critical parts of the workload after all.

 Insurance is also important.
 Since roofers are exposed to hazard inherent to their jobs, they need to be insured in case any accident occurs on the site.
 Be sure to only deal with responsible companies who provide their workers with insurance and those who legally run their business.